 The following people are writing the program modules or contributing through editing and suggestions.
-The page will be added to as more people contribute as the project progresses.

 Dr Marg Rogers is a lecturer in early childhood education at the University of New England with research interests in military families, family wellbeing and support, narratives, professionalism and technology in early childhood.